 - Green square paper plates (affiliate link)

 - Glue stick

 - Sticker/label with the words ‘Jesus is alive!’ printed on to them -here’s PDF of a sheet to print onto labels Jesus is alive! (label)

-Make a garden to give children and adults an idea of what they are aiming for.
+Make a garden yourself to show to give children and adults an idea of what they are aiming for.

 To prepare the craft cut a ‘stone’ out of ice cream tub and make the dough.
 You will need a lot of dough!

 2 Cups plain flour (cheap flour is fine)

 1 Teaspoon cream of tartar (don’t be tempted to leave this out)

 Put everything in a large saucepan and mix over a medium heat till it comes together as a dough.